LuizAntonioRiboli/LuizAntonioRiboli/README.md

   - Experience with Combine, MVVM and ARKit.
   - Full app development using MVVM architecture.
-  - I really love SwiftUI.
+  - I enjoy working with SwiftUI.
 I've already built a complete SwiftUI app from scratch using MVVM architecture.
-Would really like to work with it again.
+Would love to work with it again.
  </li>
     <br> </br>
 <!-- FLUTTER AND DART -->